deqyra/RenderBoi/README.md

 * Development conducted using OpenGL 4.6 (core profile) on a GTX 1660 Ti.
 * To use the project, [generate a loader](https://glad.dav1d.de/) that suits your platform, and replace `include/glad/glad.h` and `src/glad.cpp` with it.
+* See this [sort of a diagram](https://github.com/deqyra/RenderBoi/blob/master/system_diagram.png) as well as this [class diagram](https://github.com/deqyra/RenderBoi/blob/master/class_diagram.png) to get a basic understanding of how everything works.

 ## Current features